openai/code-align-evals-data/README.md

 # Repo structure
 Datasets

 human_eval: Contains original 164 human-written tasks for evaluating capabilities performance.
+Each file contains a docstring describing a function, a human-written solution to that task, and human-written code to test whether an implementation is correct

 bad_solutions: buggy solutions to the first 30 human_eval tasks.
 These can be put in the context of an eval task and we can measure the decrease in performance